rabbitmq/rabbitmq-website/docs/vhosts.md

 ## Limits {#limits}

 In some cases it is desirable to limit the maximum allowed number of queues or concurrent client connections in a vhost.
-As of RabbitMQ 3.7.0, this is possible via **per-vhost limits**.
+Per-virtual host limits exist exactly for such cases.

 These limits can be configured using `rabbitmqctl` or [HTTP API](./management).